Espiguero Pizarra

 Habitat: This species is found in open grasslands, agricultural fields, and scrubby areas at elevations ranging from 500 to 2,000 meters.

-Breeding: The breeding season for Slate-colored Seedeaters in Colombia is from March to August.
+Breeding: The breeding season for Slate-colored Seedeaters is from March to August.
 They build cup-shaped nests made of grass and other plant materials in shrubs or trees.

 Conservation status: The Slate-colored Seedeater is considered to be of least concern by the IUCN.